NikitaVr/the-seed-server/README.md

 Can test out connecting a player and rendering by running code in the sample renderer repo : https://github.com/NikitaVr/the-seed-render

+## Initialize State

 ## Core Loop

+1. Agents Connect ( this can really be done at any point )
+1. Server sends State
+1. Agent
+    1. Calculate Reward
+    1. Calculate new Action
+    1. Send new Action to Server
+1. Server
+    1. Receives Actions
+    1. Identify Conflicts
+    1. Resolve Conflicts
+    1. Take Actions -> New State
+    1. Apply Environment Built In Changes (ex. berries growing )
+    1. Send new State
+1. Repeat

 ## When to Step